Lockdown reduces domestic electricity consumption by an average of minus 5 percent

-Electricity consumption in Europe year on year
+Electricity consumption in Europe 2020, year-on-year comparison

 Import / Export